awsdocs/amazon-personalize-developer-guide/doc_source/creating-domain-dataset-group-console.md

 1. On the **Create interactions dataset** page, for **Dataset name** provide a name for your Interactions dataset\.

 1. For **Dataset schema** choose which schema you want to use:
    + Choose **Create a new domain schema by modifying the existing default schema for your domain** and enter a schema name if you want use your domain's default schema as a template and optionally add any fields\.
+After you create a schema, you can't make changes to the schema\.
    + Choose **Use an existing schema** and choose an existing schema that is compliant with your domain\.
 The **Existing schema** field is disabled if no eligible schemas exist\.

 1. After you choose your schema, the **Schema fields** table updates to display the schema's fields\.
 Choose the **Tabular schema view** tab to modify the schema in a table, or choose the `JSON schema code` tab to view and modify the schema's JSON code\.